Ether-YiTseWu/MOOCsLearning/README.md

 >
 ### From Coursera
 - Machine Learning by Andrew Ng
+- Mathematics for Machine Learning by David Dye, Samuel J. Cooper, and A Freddie Page
 - Python Data Structure by Charles Severance
 - Using Python to Access Web Data by Charles Severance
 >